Zigbigidorlu/Dual-Universe-Screen-Windows/README.md

 4. In DU, right click your programming board.
 5. Choose Advanced > Paste Lua configuration from clipboard.

+## A note about percent signs
+In Lua, the percent sign (`%`) is an escape character.
+When passing parameters with `%`, you will need to escape the escape like so: `%%`.

 ## Creating a new window
 ```lua
 WindowLib:new(html,options,buttons)